Churches in Sutton, St.Helens

 There have been a number of Welsh chapels in the area but Sutton Oak is the only one still in use, although the Welsh Presbyterian Church's old chapel in Peckers Hill Road still exists, albeit as a storeroom.
 The Sutton Oak chapel played its part in the Welsh Revival movement early in the 20th century and on Boxing Day 1904, noted preacher Rev. W.O.
 Jones participated in a revivalist meeting.

 After some years of closure, the Sutton Oak Welsh Chapel Preservation Society, run by Paul Jones and Caroline Owen, reopened the grade 2 listed building at the beginning of 2007 and partly refurbished the building.
-In 2011 Cllr.
-John Beirne took over the management of the chapel and improvements have been made by Prince's Trust volunteers and individuals undertaking community service.
+In 2011 John Beirne took over the management of the chapel and improvements have been made by Prince's Trust volunteers and individuals undertaking community service.
 The inside has been repainted and the garden cleaned up and a pop /gospel choir called Celebration Choir, who have 20 to 30 members of all ages, use the chapel for rehearsals every Wednesday and for performances.
-The historic building is usually open for visitors during the annual heritage open weekends held each September.
+During 2014 the choir raised £5,000 for charity, with most of the cash donated to Willowbrook Hospice.
+On April 7th 2015, the group will be participating in the St Helens Choir Festival at Lowe House Church.
+The historic Sutton Oak Welsh Chapel is usually open for visitors during the heritage open weekends that are held nationally every September.

 Church Details: Sutton Oak Welsh Chapel, Lancots Lane, St. Helens, WA9 3EX; Celebration Choir details tel.
 01744 815134.